jamulussoftware/jamuluswebsite/wiki/en/en-Client-Troubleshooting.md

 ### You permanently get an error message while trying to connect to any server?

+1. Check if your interface or microphone is properly connected to your PC (try another USB Port)
-If you are using a USB-microphone, try to connect it directly to an USB-port in your computer, bypassing any USB-hub.
+2. If you are using a USB-microphone, try to connect it directly to an USB-port in your computer, bypassing any USB-hub.
 Some USB-hubs have caused the error message "Your sound card is not working correctly.
 Please open the settings dialog and check the device selection and the driver settings.".

 ### You all sound OK, but it's difficult to keep together